SolutionGuidance/psm/psm-app/docs/userhelp/source/admin-help.rst

 1. Has the user turned JavaScript off?
 The PSM's registration page requires JavaScript.
 2. Ask the user: did they receive an email confirming a successful account registration?
+If not:

-If not: Has the user included a valid email address?
-And ask IT: is the PSM's email working?
-If the PSM can't reach an email server, it won't create the new account.
+   a.
+Has the user included a valid email address?

+   b.
+Ask IT: is the PSM's email working?
+If the PSM can't reach an
+      email server, it will create a new account but won't email the user their password.
+Once the PSM's email is working again, ask the user to click "Forgot Password?" to get a password reset email.

 Why can't users log in?